-American Depositary Shares, each representing four ordinary shares, par value \$0.0001 per share Name of each exchange on which registered New York Stock Exchange, Inc. Secur ities registered or to be registered pursuant to Sect ion 12(g) of the Act.
-None American Depositary Shares, each representing four ordinary shares, par value \$0.0001 per share Securities registered or to be registered pursuant to Section 12(g) of the Act.
-None None es of each of the issuer's classes of capital or commor stock as of the close of the period covered by the annual Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 05 of the Securities Act.
-Yes □ No ⊠ quired to file reports pursuant to Section 13 or 15(d) of the during the preceding 12 months (or for such sh norter period that the registrant was required to file such to be submitted and posted pursuant to Rule 40 05 of Regulation S-T (§232.405 of this chapter) during or a non-accelerated filer.
-See definition of "accelerated filer Large accelerated filer □ Accelerated filer Non-accelerated filer ☐ (Do not check i f a smaller reporting company) Smaller reporting company □ Indicate by check mark which basis of a ccounting the registrant has used to prepare the finance cial statements included in this filing: U.S. GAAP ⊠ Standards as issued by the International Accounting Other to the previous question, indicate by check mark whi ch financial statement item the registrant has elected to Item 17 □ Item 18 □ If this is an annual report, indicate by ch Act).
-Yes □ No ⊠ neck mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange
+American Depositary Shares, each representing four ordinary shares, par value \$0.0001 per share

+Name of each exchange on which registered New York Stock Exchange, Inc.

+Securities registered or to be registered pursuant to Section 12(g) of the Act.
+None Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act.
+None Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 127,800,673 ordinary shares Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☑ If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☒ No ☐ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \Box No \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act (check one): Large accelerated filer □ Non-accelerated filer □ Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP International Financial Reporting Other Standards as issued by the International Accounting Standards Board If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow: Item 17 Item 18 □ If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 区